Signatures of Majorana Bound States in the Diffraction Patterns of Extended Superconductor-Topological Insulator-Superconductor Josephson Junctions: The S-TI-S Josephson junction as a platform for Majorana Bound states

 \section{The S-TI-S Josephson junction as a platform for Majorana Bound states}

-The extended (or lateral) S-TI-S Josephson junction device (S-TI-S device) we consider consists of two conventional superconducting electrodes deposited on top of a 3D-topological insulator with a small gap separating them as shown in Fig. \ref{fig:STIS junction and states}.
+The extended (or lateral) S-TI-S Josephson junction device we consider consists of two conventional superconducting electrodes deposited on top of a 3D-topological insulator with a small gap separating them as shown in Fig. \ref{fig:STIS junction and states}.
 The top surface of the topological insulator beneath and between the electrodes is proximitized by the superconductors, inducing a supercurrent that is confined near the top surface.
 There is no significant supercurrent on the bottom surface of the TI.
 The primary path for this supercurrent is the topologically-protected surface state that provides high-transparency conductance with spin-momentum locking that prevents back-scattering, enabling the energy gap to vanish and the subsequent nucleation of MBS.
-There is also evidence for additional supercurrent contributions from trivial surface states and bulk carriers.
+There is also evidence for additional supercurrent contributions from trivial surface states and bulk carriers in some devices.
 As discussed above, in the absence of an applied magnetic field, and therefore a uniform phase difference across the junction, it is predicted that counter-propagating extended MBS will form in the barrier\cite{Fu_2008,Hegde2019}.
 Applying a perpendicular magnetic field creates a phase gradient along the width of the junction, nucleating localized MBS at locations in the junction where the phase difference is an odd-multiple of $\pi$.
 Since MBS have to be created in pairs, the other MBS is delocalized on the surface of the TI in the region around and under the electrodes.
-This is in contrast to the case of applying the superconductor to the edges of the TI sample, in which the second MBS forms on the bottom surface of the TI at the ends of the Josephson vortex that extends through the thickness of the TI, the case considered by Potter and Fu\cite{Potter_2013}.
+This is in contrast to the case of applying the superconductor to the edges of the TI sample, in which a pair of MBS can form on the top and bottom surfaces of the TI at the ends of the Josephson vortex that extends through the thickness of the TI, the case considered by Potter and Fu\cite{Potter_2013}.